akullpp/awesome-java/README.md

 *Tools which handle the buildcycle of an application.*

 * [Apache Maven](http://maven.apache.org/) - Declarative build and dependency management which favors convention over configuration.
-It's preferable to Apache Ant which uses a rather procedural approach and can be rather difficult to maintain.
+It's preferable to Apache Ant which uses a rather procedural approach and can be difficult to maintain.
 * [Gradle](http://www.gradle.org/) - Incremental builds which are programmed via Groovy instead of declaring XML.
 Works well with Maven's dependency management and treats Ant scripts as first-class citizens.

 ## Code Analysis